On this page

 Our fact sheet 'Being taken to court' covers:

-- how your organisation will find out that legal action is being taken against the organisation
+- how you will find out that legal action is being taken against your organisation

 - what you should do about the legal action